RealMahu/RealMahu/README.md

 📝 I’m currently working on my Portfolio <br>
 👨‍💻 I'm a student at [DCI](https://digitalcareerinstitute.org) atm <br>
 👯 I’m looking to collaborate on EndProjekt <br>
-🪳 Creating bugs since 2017 <br>
 📚 I'm currently learning to become a Developer <br>
 🎯 Goals: becoming a Game Developer <br>
-🤡 Fun fact:
+🤡 Fun fact: If I can bug it, I can find a creative way to squash it!

 #